SelinaMangaroo/ocr-processing-pipeline/README.md

 # OCR Processing Pipeline

-This project is a batch OCR (Optical Character Recognition) pipeline that uses **AWS Textract** and **OpenAI GPT** to process scanned .jpg images.
+This project is a batch OCR (Optical Character Recognition) pipeline that uses **AWS Textract** and **OpenAI's ChatGPT** to process scanned .jpg images.
 It extracts raw text, corrects OCR errors, and structures key entities (e.g. people, companies, dates) from historical documents such as theater letters.

 ---